MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - You don't specify the biller amount when you add a favourite, **instead the biller amount is taken from the user in the transaction details screen for each biller**.

-- The "Schedule These Payments" switch is not there at the moment with the whole functionality.
+- The "Schedule These Payments" switch is not there at the moment with the whole functionality, will be up with Sprint 3.

 - When you choose to pay to multiple billers, **you show the result for each payment in the results screen and the receipt shows the same screen**.